ltelab/disdrodb/docs/source/installation.rst

 	conda install --only-deps disdrodb

-Install the disdrodb package in editable mode ................................................
+Install the package in editable mode ................................................

 Install the disdrodb package in editable mode by executing the following command in the disdrodb repository's root: